Are you legally driving in Costa Rica? This…

 Before you leave

-Before you depart from your home country, take the time to learn about your destination.
-Check to see if your country has an embassy or consulate in your destination and know where it is located.
+Take the time to research your destination before leaving your home country.
+Check to see if your country has an embassy or consulate in your chosen location and if so, locate it.

 Do some research

 Most foreign countries require a valid passport to enter and leave.
-In some countries, women are required to have a male escort to leave a country.
+In some countries, women must have a male escort to leave a country.

-Be aware of the different local laws and customs regarding clothing and appearance.
-For example, what you wear in a mall in Mexico might not be acceptable in a mall in the United Arab Emirates.
+Be aware of the various local clothing and appearance laws and customs.
+What you wear in a mall in Mexico, for example, might not be appropriate in a mall in the United Arab Emirates.